 The Declaration of Use under Section 8 for Trademark Renewal

 The Declaration of Use is a form in which you submit proof to the Trademark Office that you’re still actively using the trademark in commerce.
 The Trademark Office does not want to have a large number of registered trademarks that are not actually being used in commerce.
-The Declaration of Use is the Trademark Office’s way of getting rid of the abandoned trademarks from the register.
+The Declaration of Use is the Trademark Office’s way of getting rid of abandoned trademarks from the register.

 In order to file the Declaration of Use, you will have to submit a specimen of use that shows that you’re still actually using your trademark in connection with the goods or services listed in the trademark registration.
-An appropriate specimen of use for a trademark that covers goods or products would be a picture of the product labels or packaging materials showing the mark on the labels or on the packaging.
+An appropriate specimen of use for a trademark that covers goods or products would be a picture of the product labels or packaging materials showing the mark on the labels or the packaging.
 If the trademark covers services instead, an appropriate specimen could be something like an advertisement or website that advertises or promotes the listed services.

 In addition to the specimen of use, the Declaration of Use will also require the trademark owner to submit a written verified (signed) statement to the effect that the trademark is in use in commerce.
-Submitting a false or fraudulent declaration will void your federal trademark registration, and any rights that come from it.
+Submitting a false or fraudulent declaration will void your federal trademark registration and any rights that come from it.

 The Application for Renewal of Registration under Section 9

-A second renewal form that is required in order to maintain one’s federal trademark rights is the Application for Renewal of Registration under Section 9.
+A second renewal form is required in order to maintain one’s federal trademark rights using the Application for Renewal of Registration under Section 9.
 This form is basically a formal written request to the Trademark Office that the registration be renewed for the goods or services identified therein for a period of 10 years.
+Timely renewal of your trademark is crucial to ensure ongoing protection.
+When filing the Application for Renewal, a Section 8 Declaration of Use must also accompany it.

 Trademark Renewal Deadlines